 Rest and Recovery

-Getting plenty of rest is essential during the healing process.
+You need to rest as you heal.
 Plan to take it easy for the first 24 to 48 hours after your procedure.
 Avoid strenuous activity, heavy lifting, or exercise during this time, as increased blood pressure and heart rate can contribute to bleeding at the extraction site.
-Keeping your head elevated while resting or sleeping can help reduce swelling and bleeding.
-Use an extra pillow to support your head and avoid lying completely flat.
-Giving your body the time it needs to recover will not only speed up healing but also reduce the chances of complications.

 Signs of Complications

 While most extractions heal without issue, it’s important to watch for signs of potential complications.
 If bleeding continues beyond the first day or is excessive, contact your dentist.
 Severe pain that doesn’t improve with medication, a foul taste in your mouth, or visible pus may indicate an infection.
-If the clot becomes dislodged and you experience a sudden increase in pain a few days after the extraction, you could be dealing with dry socket, which requires prompt dental care.